-PhRMA is currently studying methodology for estimating damages caused by the aforementioned trade barriers in Korea to member company affiliates in Korea.
-At the present time, PhRMA believes that its member company affiliates in Korea could maintain an additional 25% share of the current U.S. \$2 billion Korean ethical pharmaceutical market were it not for the current market barriers there.
-Currently, the PhRMA member company affiliates have a 20% share of the ethical pharmaceuticals market in Korea but the normal range is over 50% in developed countries, save Japan.
-Thus, the estimated losses due to market access barriers and the problems in the industrial property regime to PhRMA member company affiliates in Korea are in the area of U.S. \$500 million.
+PhRMA is currently studying methodologies for estimating damages caused by the aforementioned trade barriers that apply in Korea to PhRMA member company affiliates.

+At the present time, PhRMA believes that its member company affiliates in Korea could realistically maintain an additional 25 percent share of the current US\$2 billion Korean ethical pharmaceutical market (i.e., this is the 1999 size and half the total pharmaceutical market of US\$4 Billion), were it not for the current market barriers there.
+Currently, PhRMA member company affiliates have a 7.2 percent share of the ethical pharmaceuticals market in Korea but the normal range is over 50 percent in developed countries, except Japan, which has its own research-based Industry.
+Thus, without barriers to market access and the problems in the industrial property regime, the PhRMA member company affiliates in Korea could likely increase their total market share to 32 percent.
+So, whereas ethical pharmaceutical sales for PhRMA member company affiliates now total around US\$144 million, they could total around US\$644 million, if the aforementioned barriers were removed in Korea.

-The above information signifies that the market for pharmaceutical products in Korea falls far short of providing conditions for free and fair trading.
-Local manufacturers appear to be favored in matters related to trade.
-Furthermore, the environment is not as yet open and transparent to the degree expected of a trading partner that is a member of the World Trade Organization.
-The U.S. pharmaceutical industry has serious concerns about the degree of commitment of the Korean Government to implementing (even sometimes agreed upon) reforms.
+The above information and facts signify that the market for pharmaceutical products in Korea falls far short of providing conditions for free and fair-trading.
+Local manufacturers appear to be clearly favored in matters related to trade.
+Furthermore, the environment is not as yet open and transparent to the degree expected of a trading partner that is a Member of the World Trade Organization.
+The U.S. pharmaceutical industry has serious concerns about the degree of commitment of the Korean government to implementing (even sometimes agreed upon) reforms.